bright/new-www/content/blog/what-plants-can-teach-you-about-leadership.md

 comments: true
 published: true
 ---
-This introduction will be short.
-A few years ago when I bought my flat I also bought my first plants.
+This story will be short.
+A few years ago when I bought a flat I also bought several plants.
 The gardener’s way I have gone so far taught me a lot not only about plants themselves, but also about people.
-The way was not always easy and maybe that is the clue of my story.
+My gardener's way was not always easy and maybe that is the point.
 So, what plants can tech us about leadership?
 A lot.

 ## **1. Diversity** 🌴🌳🌻